 In 1987, Dr. Dwaine Eubanks was appointed Director and the Institute was moved to Oklahoma State University in Stillwater.
 Lucy Pryde Eubanks participated extensively in the activities of the Institute and was appointed as the Associate Director.
 The Institute was moved to Clemson University in 1992.

 In 2002, Dr. Thomas Holme was appointed Director and the Institute was moved once again, to the University of Wisconsin-Milwaukee (UWM).
 In 2008, Dr. Holme and the Institute moved to its present location at Iowa State University.
-The Associate Director, Dr. Kristen Murphy, is still located at UWM.
+The Associate Director from 2005-2015 was Dr. Kristen Murphy from UWM.

 While it was initially called the Examinations Committee, in 1984 the name was changed to the Examinations Institute, which better reflected the scope of assessment activities carried out through the program.
 A Board of Trustees was appointed by the DivCHED Executive Committee to oversee the operation of the Institute.
 Member of the Board are appointed by the Executive Committee.